Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 • Read Only

-1. For each workload, five 3-minute tests are performed and the average is calculated.
+1. For each workload, we will perform five sets of 3-minute tests and take the average value.

 Verification results